 3. Background Literature Review

 3.1.
-Atmospheric Science
+Atmospheric Layers

-The Sun radiates light to the earth surface through the atmosphere, and is essential to understand atmospheric science.
 The earth’s atmosphere can be divided into 4 layers, which are troposphere, stratosphere, mesosphere and ionosphere.
 This research focuses on troposphere, where the aerosols and water vapour are distributed [1].
 Figure 1 shows that the troposphere is from the ground to 14km from the earth surface.
 It contains different climates and weathers such as rain and wind currents.

-Aerosols are particles which scatter or absorb optical wavelengths in air.
-They change their states within the troposphere through chemical reactions with water vapour, oxygen and nitrogen, they also migrate with the wind current in the atmosphere.
+Aerosols are particles, which scatter or absorb optical wavelengths in air.
+They change their states within the troposphere through chemical reactions with water vapour, oxygen and nitrogen.,and also migrate with the wind current in the atmosphere.